 - a.
-The East London Teaching School Hub - i.
-Continue to build highly effective collaborative practice in teacher training and development across Hackney and Tower Hamlets - ii.
+The East London Teaching School Hub - Continue to build highly effective collaborative practice in teacher training and development across Hackney and Tower Hamlets - ii.
 Develop a strong ITT offer - iii.
-Create a strong brand for high quality professional development with a strong delivery team and robust business model.
+Create a strong brand for high quality professional development with a strong delivery team and robust business model - b.
+The Mulberry College of Teaching: a recruitment and retention strategy - i.
+Create a high-quality accredited Initial Teacher Training programme specialising in Secondary English - ii Create a strong brand identity and ethos that recruits a diverse cohort of trainees from the local community who are likely to be retained - iii.
+Develop a strong and collegiate partnership of local schools (Trust and non-Trust) to provide further professional development and retention opportunities